SMotaal/experimental-modules-shim/documentation/Contemplative-Parsing-Constructs.md

 2. In absolute vaccum, it denotes nothing beyond its form:

-   • Latin letters — "e" "x" "p" "o" "r" "t"
+   • Latin sequence — "e" "x" "p" "o" "r" "t"

-3. In a meaningful frame, it distinguishes from its identical forms:
+3. In a meaningful frame, it distinguishes from other identical forms:

    • Module code — syntactic frame (goal)
    • Word boundary — addressability frame (token)
    • Keyword — operative frame (role)

-4. Followed by another, it constructively attributes further intent:
+4. Followed by another, it constructively attributes some intent:

    • ‹export›~‹default›
    • ‹export›~‹const›